 To qualify for aid, a student must apply annually and meet certain eligibility requirements.
 All students seeking financial aid are required to file the Free Application for Federal Student Aid (FAFSA) and make the results available to the LSUHSC Financial Aid Office (The Federal School code for the FAFSA is 002014).
-All application materials are available from the Financial Aid Office website (http://www.lsuhsc.edu/financialaid/).
+All application materials are available from the Financial Aid Office website.